 A driver may be considered negligent for any of the following:

-- Violating traffic laws, including neglecting to stop at light and stop signs; and
+- Violating traffic laws, including neglecting to stop at lights and stop signs

 - Driving under the influence.

 Negligence on part of the pedestrian may refer to any of the following: